 World Press Freedom Rank: Iran 170/180

 Founded in 2007, Press TV is a 24-hour English language news and documentary network and website, affiliated with the Islamic Republic of Iran Broadcasting (IRIB).
-IRIB is state-owned but independent of the Iranian government in its management, and is the only legal TV and radio broadcaster inside Iran.
+IRIB is state-owned but independent of the Iranian government in its management and is the only legal TV and radio broadcaster inside Iran.
 Press TV’s headquarters are located in Tehran.

-The stated mission of network is best summarized by Press TV CEO Mohammad Sarafraz when he said at a press conference that, “Since September 11, Western bias has divided the media into two camps: those that favor their policies make up one group and the rest of the media are attached to radical Islamic groups like Al-Qaeda.
+The stated mission of the network is best summarized by Press TV CEO Mohammad Sarafraz when he said at a press conference that, “Since September 11, Western bias has divided the media into two camps: those that favor their policies make up one group and the rest of the media are attached to radical Islamic groups like Al-Qaeda.
 We want to show that there is a different view.
 Iran, and the Shi’as in particular, have become a focal point of world propaganda.
 From the media point of view, we are trying to give a second eye to Western audiences.”